 Though everything looks good on paper, does Vivo V11 Pro holds enough juice to battle its way in the congested mid-range segment?
 Let’s hit our in-depth review to find out.

-Given that there’s a short interval in between the launch of Vivo V9 and the Vivo V11 Pro, you shouldn’t be surprised that the latest phone borrows a lot from its predecessor but that doesn’t mean it’s a ditto of the V9.
+Given that there’s a short interval between the launch of Vivo V9 and the Vivo V11 Pro, you shouldn’t be surprised that the latest phone borrows a lot from its predecessor, but that doesn’t mean it’s a ditto of the V9.
 With a lot of subtle changes, the V11 Pro retains its identifying look with its refined design language.

 The device features a plastic frame sandwiched between a polycarbonate body and front glass.
 The volume rocker and the power key, SIM tray, ports, and even the rear camera module have identical placements as its predecessor.